integrations/microsoft-teams/Readme.md

 * Schedule reminders updates - Provide advanced controls for schedule reminders backed by a easy to use UI and remove administrator requirement for scheduling a reminder.
 We are planning to rollout this support by end of August, 2022.

 * Support for GHES - We are supporting GHES integration as a private preview with GHES 3.6.
 Based on the feedback, we will decide the GA timelines.
 * Issue create and manage capabilities - Provide capabilities to create and manage issues directly from your chat.
-We are aiming to rollout this support by September, 2022.
+We are aiming to rollout this support by September 2022.
 * GitHub Actions notifications and manage capabilities - Provide capabilities to run, view and manage workflows from chat.
-We are iming to rollout this support by October, 2022.
+We are aiming to rollout this support by October 2022.
-* Customer filters support to manage notifications - This is one of the top asked feature.
+* Custom filters support to manage notifications - This is one of the top asked feature.
 Provide support to customize notifications by providing advaced filter capabilities.
 Timlines are to be decided.

 ## Feedback